 Some of their findings are below, and most are not surprising.
 I did find it interesting that the top contribution factor to wrinkles in Washington State is the length of our commute.
 Granted, for the last ten years I’ve worked from home, so my face should be baby soft, but the first 20 years of commuting were brutal.
 It’s only gotten worse with rush hour now beginning at 7 am and ending at 7 pm, there’s no time of day that’s not stressful to drive.

-The same survey found that because generally Washington residents enjoy a healthy lifestyle, their likelihood of having wrinkles is less than states like New York, which is number one on the list of how your state impacts wrinkles.
+The same survey found that because Washington State residents generally enjoy a healthy lifestyle, our likelihood of having wrinkles is less than states like New York, which is number one on the list of how your state impacts wrinkles.
 Ironically, Hawaii which is high on the sun list is low on the stress, so they come out at the bottom of the wrinkle ranking which is interesting.

-No matter where you live, you can benefit from lessening your sun exposure, stress, and environmental factors and by using great skincare products that help you retain what you have head off what’s coming down the line.
-ROC has created several anti-wrinkle helpers including the two I tried – RoC Retinol Correxion Eye Cream and RoC Retinol Correxion Deep Wrinkle Serum.
+No matter where you live, you can benefit from lessening your sun exposure, stress, and environmental factors and by using great skincare products that help you retain what you have and head off what’s coming down the line.
+Read the entire Second Annual Wrinkle Ranking Reveals the Underlying Factors That Contribute to Aging Skin

 How are you reacting to growing older?